Red flag symptoms associated with pyrexia

 - History of pregnancy within last 6 weeks and any associated birth complications such as preterm ruptured membranes, or forceps delivery

-Due to the broad range of differential diagnoses causing pyrexia, this article aims to cover the commonest scenarios faced by GPs in the context of a pyrexial illness and the red flag symptoms that should prompt an urgent secondary care assessment.
+Due to the broad range of differential diagnoses causing pyrexia, this article aims to cover the most common scenarios faced by GPs in the context of a pyrexial illness and the red flag symptoms that should prompt an urgent secondary care assessment.

-Sepsis is a leading cause of mortality and has recently been very prevalent within the media.
-There are numerous tools available for recognising sepsis such as the UK Sepsis Trust toolkit for general practice management of sepsis.
+Sepsis is a leading cause of mortality.
+There are numerous tools available for recognising sepsis such as the UK Sepsis Trust clinical tools and the RCGP Sepsis Toolkit.1,2

 True pyrexia is unlikely to be a presenting problem but more likely to be uncovered as part of your data gathering for another presentation.
 Pyrexia in adults has a broad range of differentials, thus a focused history and examination is critical to the outcome of your assessment.

-Pyrexia is defined as a temperature of >37.2 degrees and can be graded into low, intermediate or severe with severe pyrexia being defined as a temperature of >40 degrees.
-Note temperatures of less that 36.0 degrees should also alert the clinician to infective pathology.
+Pyrexia is defined as a temperature of >37.2 degrees Centigrade and can be graded into low, intermediate or severe with severe pyrexia being defined as a temperature of >40 degrees.
+Note temperatures of <36.0 degrees should also alert the clinician to infective pathology.

 - Acute respiratory tract infections such as tonsillitis, glandular fever, bronchitis, whooping cough, pneumonia.
 These can be bacterial or viral infections.